NON SPECIFIC LOW BACK PAIN (NSLBP)

 Did you know that one in six Australians suffer from back pain every day?
 It is estimated that 70-90% of people will suffer from back pain at some stage in their lives.
 There are a few common reasons why people develop back pain or continue to suffer with back pain in the long term.

-Lifestyle factors that can contribute to back pain:
+Lifestyle factors that can contribute to non specific low back pain:

 Lack of exercise: our bodies need exercise in order to stay healthy and pain-free.
 Movement provides lubrication for our joints therefore can reduce joint stiffness and pain.